shahanakattil/ai-in-a-day/readme-customized.md

  - Setting up Power Virtual Agents and Create your first Chatbot.
  - Create a new topic
  - Test your Bot

-### Lab 5 - Metrics Advisor with Azure Cognitive Services

-The lab covers the Metrics Advisor service from Azure Cognitive Services.

-The high-level steps covered in the lab are:

-- Explore dashboard of COVID-19 data
-- Explore the lab scenario
-- Deploy Azure Cognitive Services Metrics Advisior instance
-- Configuring the "COVID cases by age group" Metrics Advisor data feed
-- Explore anomalies detected in data
-- Perform root cause analysis
-- Anomaly detection methods
-- Configure metrics and fine tune detection configuration
-- Tune the configuration for a specific series or group
-- Preset Events
-- Recent incident views